 Stable global environment is based on ecosystem that comprises a large number of biological species, abiotic environment and their complicated mutual interaction.
 Among them, biodiversity conservation is one of the essential points to keep the environment.
-"Biodiversity" denotes variation at
+"Biodiversity" denotes variation at the species level, the genetic level and the ecosystem level.
+We are interested in biodiversity of plant and animal species and contribute into training personnel who work to promote the conservation in domestic and/or international organizations and administrations.

-Field research work in Kazakhstan
+Field survey of animals in Kazakhstan